dindinet/amazing-mars/content/_index.md

     type: section_hero
     image: images/2.jpg
     image_alt: App preview
-    title: Everyone is on the Phone
+    title: Everyone is on the Phone ADHD a GoGo
     content: >-
       Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.